 Whichever firewood you choose, make sure it’s dry and seasoned before you burn it.
 If you’re using damp, unseasoned, or rotting wood, you won’t have any luck lighting a fire.
 Make sure your wood is properly stored so it can stay dry until you’re ready to burn it.
 Keep it covered and off the ground to keep your wood dry and ready-to-burn.

 You can usually tell if the firewood is seasoned by its color.
 If it has a washed out appearance then it's probably well-seasoned.
 Seasoned firewood will also be lighter than wood that is still wet, and will have a more hollow sound if you hit two logs together.
 If you want to be absolutely sure your wood is dry, use a moisture meter.
 The moisture of the firewood should be less than 20%.

 WOODS TO AVOID

-Non-local wood – can spread invasive species and diseases.
+Non-local wood – this can spread invasive species and disease.
 Burn it where you buy it!

 Treated wood – many of the chemicals used to treat wood like varnishes, preservatives, fungicides, paint, and glue can be toxic when burned.

 Green (wet) wood – wood that hasn’t had time to dry out and become season will be much harder to burn and will produce much more smoke.
 Unless it’s an emergency, plan ahead and burn dry, seasoned wood.